iotaledger/wiki-legacy/README.md

 ### `getTransactionsToApprove`

-Tip selection which returns `trunkTransactionToApprove` and `branchTransactionToApprove`.
+Tip selection which returns `trunkTransaction` and `branchTransaction`.
 The input value is the latest coordinator `milestone`, as provided through the `getNodeInfo` API call.

 Parameters | Type | Required | Description
 ------------ | ------------- | ------------- | -------------